satomm1/Robot/Jetson/README.md

         ```

 6) Reboot the Jetson for everything to take effect.

+> [!TIP]
+> I recommend assigning an IP address to the MAC address of the Jetson so that the Jetson always has the same IP address.
+This is usually done in the DHCP settings of the LAN.

 ## Docker Setup
 Getting a Docker container that does everything we need is not trivial.
 The following steps worked for my NVIDIA Jetson Orin Nano.
 If you already have a docker image saved as a .tar.gz file, please look at the end for instructions.